TechPmCareerPath/AI_Job_Search_Center/README.md

 ### Job Search Plan

 Go to the Job Search Plan tab, choose the start and end dates for your weekly job search.
-Also, choose the job hunting tasks for that week, along with the a goal for each (ex: Job Applications, 6 job applications, etc.)
+Also, choose the job hunting tasks you want to do that week along with a goal for each (ex: Job Applications, 6 job applications, etc.)

 Note the help "?" bubble next to each job hunting task will give more info.